-Black wax can have a dramatic impact on a piece of furniture.
+Black wax on furniture can have a dramatic impact.
 It takes something monotone and plain and gives it dimension and character.

 This footstool was £5 from a charity shop.
 It was something my parents spotted for me.
 It’s always great to have family and friends on the treasure hunt too!